Booklet: Psychosocial Well-being for Human Rights Defenders in the Philippines

 ‘Psychosocial Well-being for Human Rights Defenders in the Philippines’ aims to provide HRDs with the basic knowledge to address their well-being individually, organisationally and as a movement.

 The booklet also aims to serve as an advocacy tool to demonstrate the importance of well-being to decision makers – whether it be the heads of their organisations or donors – and call for well-being to be prioritised.

 Safeguarding the psychosocial well-being of HRDs is critical for their health, and is essential for ensuring they are able to continue their work in the long term and build their resilience against the threats they face.

 This booklet is an output document from the Psychosocial Well-being Workshop for HRDs held in the Philippines in 2019.
 The event was organised based on the recognition of the mounting threats and harassment HRDs endure and that take a toll on their psychosocial well-being.

-For a PDF version of this booklet, please click here.
+For the English version of this booklet, please click here.

 For the Tagalog version of this booklet, please click here.